CrashPanda/MiSu_Website/README.md

 # MiSu-Website
-LIVE BRIEF: Client Website as part of an accredited education programme.
+A remote Repo for: 'Live Brief: MiSu' - a client website as part of an accredited education programme.